sachin-frayne/notes/elasticsearch_examples/datastreams.md

 # create the data stream template

-PUT _index_template/data-stream-template
+PUT _index_template/datastream-template
 {
   "index_patterns": [
-    "data-stream"
+    "datastream"
   ],
   "data_stream": {},
-  "priority": 200,
   "template": {
     "settings": {
-      "index.lifecycle.name": "data-stream-policy"
+      "index.lifecycle.name": "datastream-policy"
     }
   }
 }

 # ingest a document to initialise the data stream

-POST data-stream/_doc?pipeline=ingest_timestamp
+POST datastream/_doc?pipeline=ingest_timestamp
 {
   "foo":"bar"
 }

-# use the data-stream as if it were an index for append and search only, no updates or deletes
+# use the datastream as if it were an index for append and search only, no updates or deletes

-GET data-stream/_search
+GET datastream/_search

-# see the backing indices for our data stream, .ds-data-stream-*
+# see the backing indices for our data stream, .ds-datastream-*

-GET _cat/indices/.ds-data-stream-*?v&h=index,docs.count
+GET _cat/indices/.ds-datastream-*?v&h=index,docs.count

 # force the data stream to rollover to see the new backing index getting created

-POST data-stream/_rollover
+POST datastream/_rollover
 ```